BehroozZare/CSC148-Example/Section1/Implementation/README.md

 ![alt text](Figures/VariableCreation.png)

 Ok, let's get back to our main objective!
-What was wrong with our underestanding?
+What was wrong with our understanding?
 There are many different ways to approach this problem and refine our understanding.
 I will explain my approach.
-However, <span style="color:blue"> feel free to explore different ways of looking at this problem before reading the rest of the text</span>.
+However, feel free to explore different ways of looking at this problem before reading the rest of the text.

 Looking at the simulation, while the function works as we design, the planets are going out of the screen.
 Which means that something about the distance that we are considering is wrong.
-Let's use pen and paper (Somewhat!) again.
+Let's use pen and paper again to help us identify the issue.

 ![alt text](Figures/Frame1.jpeg)

 Based on this pen and paper drawing of what we have and how we design our algorithm, we can quickly see that we assume the maximum distance from sun as the screen size.
-However, it is infact half of this distance!
+However, it is in fact half of this distance!
 Ok, now we understand the problem a bit better.
-Let's add this to our code by simply making the screen_size variable to half as below.
+Let's add this to our code by simply making the `screen_size` variable to be half as big as before:

 ```
 screen_size = min(screen_height, screen_width) // 2